ourofoundation/ouro/README.md

 *Ouro Foundation*
 *https://ouro.foundation*

-This charter describes the principles, structure, and mission of Ouro — a platform built to accelerate scientific breakthroughs and create abundance for all.
+This charter describes the principles, structure, and mission of Ouro — a platform built to accelerate breakthroughs by making it easy to **share**, **reuse**, and **reward** valuable work.

+Ouro is designed around a simple idea:

+> Publish building blocks (data, tools, and ideas) that others can build on — and let value cycle back to the people who create them.

 ---